grgGIT/RtRcapstonespringPrototype/README.md

 - Ensure you have GitKraken or Github Desktop installed
 - Ensure you have MongoDB Compass installed
 - Ensure you have vsCode or IDE installed
+- You will need RFID connection on http://nm-rfid-1.rit.edu:8001/ if possible.
+Otherwise it likely just will not work

+FOR INTENDED VIEWPORT (Intended screen view)
+- Use Firefox
+- Right click browser
+- Click inspect
+- Go to right hand side of inspect menu and click on the phone shape (Responsive view)
+- Set parameters to 3072 and 1700 in that respective order

 IF RUNNING LINUX ON UBUNTU START HERE (Linux Mint is what distro this project used)!!!
 Start by opening a terminal and typing